 The Company has elected to be taxed as a REIT under the provisions of the Internal Revenue Code of 1986, as amended, (the "Code") and the corresponding provisions of state law.
 The Company expects to operate in a manner that will enable it to satisfy the various requirements to maintain its status as a REIT.
 In order to maintain its status a REIT, the Company must, among other things, distribute at least 90% of its REIT taxable income (excluding net long-term capital gains) to stockholders in the timeframe permitted by the Code.
 As long as the Company maintains its status as a REIT, the Company will not be subject to regular Federal income tax to the extent that it distributes 100% of its REIT taxable income (including net long-term capital gains) to its stockholders within the permitted timeframe.
 Should this not occur, the Company would be subject to federal taxes at prevailing corporate tax rates on the difference between its REIT taxable income and the amounts deemed to be distributed for that tax year.
 As the Company's objective is to distribute 100% of its REIT taxable income to its stockholders within the permitted timeframe, no provision for current or deferred income taxes has been made in the accompanying consolidated financial statements.
 Should the Company incur a liability for corporate income tax, such amounts would be recorded as REIT income tax expense on the Company's consolidated statements of operations.
-Furthermore, if the Company fails to distribute during each calendar year, or by the end of January following the calendar year in the case of distributions with declaration and record dates falling in the last three months of the calendar year, at least the sum of (i) 85% its REIT ordinary income for such year; (ii) 95% of its REIT capital gain income for such year and; (iii) any undistributed taxable income from prior periods, the Company incurs interest, penalties or related excise taxes in connection with its tax obligations, including as a result of its assessment of uncertain tax positi
+Furthermore, if the Company fails to distribute during each calendar year, or by the end of January following the calendar year in the case of distributions with declaration and record dates falling in the last three months of the calendar year, at least the sum of (i) 85% its REIT ordinary income for such year, (ii) 95% of its REIT capital gain income for such year, and (iii) any undistributed taxable income from prior periods, the Company would be subject to a 4% nondeductible excise tax on the excess of the required distribution over the amounts actually distributed.
+To the extent that the

 In addition, the Company has elected to treat certain of its subsidiaries as a TRS.
 In general, a TRS may hold assets and engage in activities that the Company cannot hold or engage in directly and generally may engage in any real estate or non-real estate-related business.
-A TRS is subject to U.S. federal, state and local corporate income taxes.
-Since a portion of the Company's business may be conducted through a TRS, its income earned by such TRS will be subject to corporate income taxation.
-To maintain the Company's REIT election, at the end of each quarter no more than 25% of the value of a REIT's assets may consist of TRS stock or securities.
+Generally, a TRS is subject to U.S. federal, state and local corporate income taxes.
+Since a portion of the Company's business may be conducted through one or more TRS, its income earned by TRS may be subject to corporate income taxation.
+To maintain the Company's REIT election, no more than 25% of the value of a REIT's assets at the end of each calendar quarter may consist of stock or securities in TRS.

-Based on its analysis of any potential uncertain tax positions, the Company concluded that it does not have any material uncertain tax positions that meet the relevant recognition or measurement criteria as of March 31, 2015, December 31, 2014, or March 31, 2014.
+Based on its analysis of any potential uncertain tax positions, the Company concluded that it does not have any material uncertain tax positions that meet the relevant recognition or measurement criteria as of June 30, 2015, December 31, 2014, or June 30, 2014.
 The Company filed its 2013 tax return prior to September 15, 2014.
 The Company's tax returns for tax years 2009 through 2013 are open to examination.